datoviz/datoviz/docs/expert/vklite.md

 ## Other shaders

 !!! note
-    Although supported by Visky, using geometry shaders is discouraged.
+    Although supported by Datoviz, using geometry shaders is discouraged.
 Compute shaders are typically more powerful and have better hardware support.
 Vulkan geometry shaders are not supported on macOS.

 ## Vertex layout